mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Due to their fragile builds, Darrians in general avoid hand-to-hand combat.
 They practice unarmed combat mainly for self-discipline but lack a melee weapon philosophy.
 In military situations where stealth is paramount, the Darrian military are often trained with knives to kill quietly from ambush.

 Primitive technology missile weapons such as bows or slings are favored by militia forces for their inability to be detected by sensor systems.
-Low- speed projectiles are quiet and can often bypass motion detectors set to ignore rapidly moving animals or insects.
+Low-speed projectiles are quiet and can often bypass motion detectors set to ignore rapidly moving animals or insects.

 CSC: Darrian